igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/alignments/viewing_alignments_basics.md

 Some track defaults and available options in the track pop-up menu are determined by the experiment type.
 The *View > Preferences* window has three tabs of alignment preferences.
 The *Alignments* tab is for all general preferences and the *RNA* and *Third Gen* tabs are for attributes that are unique to those experiment types and general preferences that have different default values for those experiment types.
+The *General* tab also has a few options for SBX data.

 # Visibility window